garageScript/myProxy/docs/index.md

 # API Reference

-Users can use Access Tokens to manage their domain mappings from a 3rd part server.
+Users can use Access Tokens to manage their domain mappings from a 3rd party server.
 [See available endpoints](https://github.com/garageScript/myProxy/wiki/API)

 # Development